Heart Deco (2010, 2011, 2012)

 The Phoenix Redesign (2013, 2014)

-In late-2014 after 5 years of pioneering mobile art, music, and community in California and beyond the project leads agreed that it was time to take a break and the Phoenix project went into storage for 18 months.
+In late-2014 after 5 years of pioneering mobile art, music, and community in the Bay Area and beyond, it was time to take a break and the Phoenix project went into hibernation for 18 months.